voucherifyio/sdk-ruby-openapi-based/docs/CampaignsApi.md

 end

 api_instance = VoucherifySdk::CampaignsApi.new
-campaign_id = 'campaign_id_example' # String | The ID of an existing campaign to which you're importing the codes.
+campaign_id = 'campaign_id_example' # String | The ID of an existing campaign to which youre importing the codes.
 You can either pass the campaign ID, which was assigned by Voucherify, or the name of the campaign as the path parameter value. opts = {
-  campaigns_import_voucher_item: [VoucherifySdk::CampaignsImportVoucherItem.new({code: 'code_example'})] # Array<CampaignsImportVoucherItem> | Discount type, expiration date and the remaining attributes will be taken from the <!-- [Campaign](OpenAPI.json/components/schemas/Campaign) -->[Campaign](ref:get-campaign) settings.
+  campaigns_import_voucher_item: [VoucherifySdk::CampaignsImportVoucherItem.new({code: 'code_example'})] # Array<CampaignsImportVoucherItem> | Discount type, expiration date and the remaining attributes will be taken from the Campaign settings.
 }

 begin